mulsense/xnew/website/docs/manual/xnew.timer.md

 ```
 :::tip
-If the parent xnode finalize, the timer is automatically cleared.
+If the parent unit finalize, the timer is automatically cleared.
 :::